 When is the best time to buy a new car?

-Savvy new-car shoppers know that every 1 percent in possible discounts can be significant — you can save simply by carefully timing when to make your purchase.
+Savvy new-car shoppers know that every 1 percent in possible discounts can be significant — you can save simply by carefully timing when you make your purchase.
 But the formula to knowing when to buy can be complicated.
 If you're shopping for your next car, here are some new-car shopping tips — and a few statistics — to keep in mind to help you determine the best time to buy.

 What about seasonal discounts on specific body styles?